jensbambauer/seriale/site/content/program.md

                 headline: late night talks
                 data:
                   narrow: true
                   text: "Conversations with series creators in a cozy evening atmosphere in front of a live audience.
-The talks will be recorded and published on the YouTube channel of die Seriale in the coming weeks."
+The talks will be recorded and published on the YouTube channel of die Seriale in the coming weeks.<br/><br/>Hotel & Restaurant heyligenstaedt, Aulweg 41, 35392 Giessen"
               - partial: program
                 smallmargin: true
                 data: